Triangle Petroleum (AMEX: TPLM) reported earnings on June 10. Here are the numbers you need to know.

-For the quarter ended Oct.
-31 (Q3), Triangle Petroleum beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended April 30 (Q1), Triangle Petroleum beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased significantly and GAAP earnings per share grew.
+Compared to the prior-year quarter, revenue grew significantly.
+GAAP earnings per share grew.

-Triangle Petroleum logged revenue of $23.2 million.
-The seven analysts polled by S&P Capital IQ expected revenue of $20.4 million on the same basis.
-GAAP reported sales were much higher than the prior-year quarter's $3.5 million.
+Triangle Petroleum chalked up revenue of $34.3 million.
+The nine analysts polled by S&P Capital IQ predicted sales of $31.5 million on the same basis.
+GAAP reported sales were much higher than the prior-year quarter's $5.2 million.